-The impacts associated with implementation of alternative 2 would have long-term negligible to minor adverse impacts and longterm beneficial impacts on the park's light stations, and other historic buildings, structures, and cultural landscapes.
+The impacts associated with implementation of alternative 2 would have long-term negligible to minor adverse impacts on the park's light stations, and other historic buildings, structures, and cultural landscapes.
 Other past, present, and reasonably foreseeable actions would result in both negligible to minor adverse and beneficial impacts.
-However, the impacts of the other actions described above, in combination with the adverse and beneficial impacts of alternative 2, would result in long-term negligible to minor adverse cumulative impacts.
+However, the impacts of the other actions described above, in combination with the impacts of alternative 2, would result in long-term negligible to minor adverse cumulative impacts.

 Conclusion.
 Implementation of actions proposed by alternative 2 would have longterm negligible to minor adverse impacts on the park's light stations and other historic structures, buildings and cultural landscapes listed in or eligible for listing in the National Register of Historic Places.
-Adverse impacts would result primarily from potential alterations, additions and/or replacement of historic fabric and other character-defining features determined necessary to preserve, restore or rehabilitate historic structures and landscape elements.
-However, implementation of appropriate preservation, restoration or rehabilitation treatments in accordance with the Secretary's Standards would also help ensure the long-term preservation of these historic properties - a beneficial impact.
 There would also be long-term negligible to minor adverse cumulative impacts on these historic properties from implementation of alternative 2 in conjunction with other past, present or reasonably foreseeable actions.